genesiscommunitysuccess/docs/docs/platform-reference/custom-components/apis/zz-authorisation.md

 ###  In practice
-The example belwo shows permission codes and `AuthCache` in use:
+The example below shows permission codes and `AuthCache` in use:

 ```kotlin